 Cambridge is an affluent city known the world over for its university, medical organisations and knowledge-driven growth.
 And yet the so-called ‘Cambridge phenomenon’ has its winners and losers, with some communities feeling the impact of growth without necessarily benefitting from it.

 Boris Johnson is overseeing the “biggest infrastructure spend for a generation” to level up left behind areas in the UK.
 There is a lot of media attention on the north but what about places like Cambridge?

 What is the role of social and physical infrastructure in addressing these and other issues to ensure a more equal future for Cambridge people?

-Hear Cambridge researchers, businesses, residents and local government share their experiences and reflections on the levelling up agenda; is it achievable and how.
-They’ll discuss the current and planned social and physical infrastructures, the role of their work, and the impact it will play in delivering a fairer City.
+Local people working in the community, business, policy research and government share their experiences and reflections on the levelling up agenda; is it achievable and how.
+They discuss the current and planned social and physical infrastructures, the role of their work, and the impact it will play in delivering a fairer City.

 - Dr Julian Huppert, Director of the Intellectual Forum at Jesus College, Cambridge, and former MP for Cambridge

 - Lawrence Morris, Policy and Programme Manager, Cambridge Ahead

 - Councillor Alex Collis, Deputy Mayor of Cambridge